 Now, I’m not gushing about Mick’s easy-going nature and, should a self-defence be required, I had booked a vegetarian restaurant I thought he would really like.
 (I’d have preferred a steak to the mushy mushroom mix that passed as my burger.)
 Regardless, it does seem that just possibly I might have possibly been just a little blasé in my ‘can’t be bothered’ attitude to our anniversary.
 After all, I wouldn’t pretty much ignore my friend’s birthdays or my parents’ anniversary and I would have not have been happy if Mick had forgotten.
 I can’t decide if I’m being lazy or sexist (in assuming he won't care about cards and gifts), or both!
 It seems that there are some double standards at play.
 I won’t even get into how it is ok for me to sit quietly reading for hours on end, but then complain that Mick is too quiet the minute Leeds United start to play.

 I was having an on-line catch up with a teacher friend the other evening and asked her what her holiday plans were.
 She explained that they weren’t going away as her daughter was revising for her IGCSEs, so it made sense to stay home.
-I quipped that she was being a ‘Tiger Mum’, to which she responded more like a ‘Soi Cat Mum’ (alley cat to non-Thais).
+I know for myself the pressures of our kids studying hard and I quipped that she was being a ‘Tiger Mum’, to which she responded more like a ‘Soi Cat Mum’ (alley cat to non-Thais).
 A laugh out loud moment!
-Of course, my friend was being neither.
+Of course, my friend was being neither a tiger parent or an alley cat.
 Rather, she was being a good mum, creating a positive learning environment for her daughter, in which she could prepare well and fulfil her maximum exam potential.
 Oh Lordy – I sound like such a sincere teacher-y type some times!

 The question of what success means to different cultural groups is a big one.
 I remember teaching an IB TOK lesson and tiptoeing around the edge of a discussion on ‘what makes success in different cultures?'
 I was afraid of exposing myself as an ignorant believer of stereotypes, (rather than the multi-culturally sensitive, open-minded balanced facilitator of stimulating and thought provoking discussion I had been aiming for!)
 I needn’t have worried; the kids were prepared and eager to discuss the extent to which their own and their parents’ family expectations and values and definition of success were derived from culture and whether this did, in fact, adhere to a cultural stereotype.
 If you’re wondering … yes … some Asian kids' parents did have aspirations for them to become engineers or doctors and felt anything less than an A star was a fail and yes.. some Western kids' parents were simply not bothered, or just wanted them to be ‘happy’!
 I think though the similarities and differences between views of what constituted success differed enough, within and between cultures, (derived from my very small sample of students) for me to be unable to draw any firm conclusions.
 How’s that for a bit of ‘fence sitting’ and ‘playing it safe’!?